-Living with a serious or life-changing illness forces us to learn to cope with a constant state of uncertainty.
-I have three crucial pieces of advice.
+Having a life-changing illness forces us to cope with a constant state of uncertainty.
+I have three crucial pieces of advice for living with a serious illness.
 It’s the best advice that no one ever gave me, and I want to share it with you.

 I celebrated a pretty big milestone this week.
 My fifteenth birthday.
 Technically it’s a “rebirth” day because fifteen years ago I received a stem cell transplant that saved my life and ultimately cured me of an aggressive form of non-Hodgkin’s lymphoma, a cancer of the lymphatic system.